navikt/pdfgen-core/README.md

 pdfgen-core is used with templates, fonts, additional resources, and potential test data to verify that valid PDFs get produced by the templates.

-Check GitHub releases to find the latest `release` version Check [Github releases](https://github.com/navikt/pdfgen-core/releases) to find the latest `release` version
+Check GitHub releases to find the latest `release` version Check [GitHub releases](https://github.com/navikt/pdfgen-core/releases) to find the latest `release` version

 In your own repository create folders `templates`, `resources` and `data` on root of you repository
 * `templates`